On a computer-aided approach to the computation of Abelian integrals: Introduction

 In this paper we present a rigorous, computer-aided approach to find limit cycles of planar polynomial vector fields.
 A different computer-aided approach was introduced by Malo in his PhD-thesis \cite{M94}, (also described in \cite{G95,GM96}) which is based on the concept of a rotated vector field, as introduced in \cite{D53}.
 Our approach is completely different: we develop a method to rigorously compute what is known as an Abelian integral.
 A brief introduction to Abelian integrals is included in Section \ref{AIsection}.
 The concept of a computer-aided proof in analysis is based on techniques to rigorously enclose the result of a numerical computation.
 A basis for such a procedure is interval analysis, introduced by Moore in \cite{Mo66}.
 By calculating with sets rather than floating points, it is possible to obtain guaranteed results on a computer, enabling automated proofs for continuous problems.

 We emphasize that the methods developed in this paper are neither restricted to any specific degree of the polynomial functions $f$, and $g$, nor to the structure of the polynomial Hamiltonian $H$.
 It can be used to compute Abelian integrals of any polynomial perturbation from any family of compact level curves, ovals, of a polynomial Hamiltonian.
 The method can be used as a computational tool to accurately describe the phase portraits of a family of planar systems.
 In the example given in this paper, however, we restrict to the case when $f=0$, and $dH$ and $g$ have degree 3.
+The method also works for integrable, but non-Hamiltonian, planar polynomial systems.
+For such systems all formulae need to adjusted to include the integrating factor.